kingtor69/sb-exercises/README.md

 ###exercises

-assorted exercises for boot camp
+assorted exercises for boot campvarious exercises for this boot camp